Shawano County, Wisconsin: History

-E. F. Sawyer platted a village near Powell's trading post in 1854 but public favor clung to the region adjacent to the old mill property and it was decided by popular vote to locate the county seat at Shawanaw, which was the name of the newly formed county.
+Philetus Sawyer and a tribe of lawyers platted a village near Wells trading post in 1854 but public favor clung to the region adjacent to the old mill property and it was decided by popular vote to locate the county seat at Shawanaw, which was the name of the newly formed county.

 The county, which was organized in 1853, was formed from areas of Oconto and Outagamie Counties.
-Forty-seven votes were cast and Elias Murray, Charles D Wescott and Elisha Alexander were elected supervisors.
-At that time there were 254 registered inhabitants, but only the men were allowed to vote.
+Forty-seven votes were cast and Elias Murray, Charles D. Wescott and Elisha Alexander were elected supervisors.
+At that time, there were 254 registered inhabitants, but only the men were allowed to vote and lack of women due to a temporary logging agenda.

-When the county was first organized the name was spelled Shawanaw, taken from the Indian Sha-wa-Nah-Pay-Sa which meant “lake to the south” in Menominee and Chippewa.
-The spelling was changed in 1864 to its present Shawano, with three townships: Richmond, Waukechon and Shawano.
-Later others were added, making 25 townships.
+When the county was first organized, the name was spelled Shawnoe from a treaty involving the displacement of tribes including Miami, Delaware from Indiana.
+Sha-wa-Nah-Pay which meant “lake to the south” in Chippewa was likely lake Winnebago where the original Stockbridge-Munsee reservation was located and still exists holding true title by head Chief Austin Ekautuam Quinney.The spelling was changed in 1864 to its present Shawano, with three townships: Richmond, Waukechon and Shawano.
+Later, others were added, making 25 townships.
+Waukechon was originally its own county to the south but removed.

-In 1860 the first school house was erected in the county and Orlin Andrews was employed as its teacher.
+In 1860, the first school house was erected in the county and Orlin Andrews was employed as its teacher.
 In 1898 there were 108 public schools in the county with 124 teachers.

 A courthouse was erected on Main Street in 1857 and was replaced in 1879–80 at a cost of $17,000.00.
 The County Board authorized a new courthouse and jail in June 1953.

 The earliest settlers who came to Shawano County consisted mostly of people from the New England States, Canada, and a few from British Columbia.
 A large influx of Bohemians settled in the Leopolis area and near Powell's Trading Post in the area about two miles from the city on Highway K. Norwegians settled in the area around Wittenberg, Lessor, Lunds and Navarino.
 Germans have been very predominate in the entire county, with 4,524 of the 27,475 inhabitants in 1900 born in Germany.